 Dan Fogelman’s writing continues to enchant and entice audiences the world over.
 His astounding ability to create worlds of hope and love around those of tragedy and loss is nothing short of magical.
 He can make audiences laugh and cry within minutes of one another.
 He finds the profound in the simple and beautiful in the darkness.

 Despite my love for the film and the message it sends, I do have a few issues.
 I think that the choice of the narrator at the beginning of the film throws off the audience a bit.
 I know it wasn’t what I expected and it took me a bit to get into the story after that.
+If you ever considered a Business setup in Belize you may have come to the conclusion that it is a perfect way to gain privacy and anonymity while doing business online.
+Same as many others in your situation have considered before.
 Additionally, the film does a shift from English to Spanish with subtitles, and it is a bit jarring at first.
 Once you see what is happening, it makes sense and the characters feel much more authentic in their portrayal.

 While the film is weighty, it offers a message of hope that I feel translates well to anyone.
 Despite the terrible things that happen in life, if we dare to get up and go just a little bit further, we can find love and happiness.
 While there are issues with the film, the message of hope endures.
 Life Itself will devastate and delight audiences the world over bringing universal messages of hope amongst tragedy and love amongst despair.